theonlytechnohead/TouchFaders/README.md

 See https://hexler.net/products/touchosc for details on how to configure TouchOSC

 ## How did I make this happen?
+A lot of research and frustration.
-Get ready for a story... soon.
+Maybe a story... soon.

 ## Todo
-- Add general config file for storing data about settings
+- ~~Add general config file for storing data about settings~~
-- Implement 'versioning' and settings for other config files
+- ~~Implement 'versioning' and settings for other config files~~
+- Add UI to adjust settings
+- Update 'Add device' dialog UI to be scalable, rearrange vertically
+- Find the MIDI command for the 'selected channel' info
+  - Implement 'selected channel' status into main window UI

 ## I'm interested in the code, how does it work?
 Can I re-use it?
 It's fully open-source, look all you like.
 You're welcome to clone it for a closer look, but please don't redistribute this code, or any modified code (except as a pull request to this repository)
 If you really like it and want to do more with it, go make your own project!
-Use this as the functional example I didn't have, and go make something cool!
+Use this as the functional example I didn't have, and go make even something cooler
 That's not a legal licence, but also it's not like I can stop you anyway

 ## I can make this so much better